dooco/rock-paper-scissors-lizard-spock/README.md

 ### Further Testing

 - The Website was tested on Google Chrome, Firefox Developer and Safari browsers.
-Game worked as expected except for when screen width went below 540px where the computer display area appeared longer than player s=display area.
+Game worked as expected with media query expanding screen to 100% at 580 pixels.
+Screen integrity remains until it goes below 300 pixels when there is overflow in display area.
 - The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7 and iPhoneX.
 - A large amount of testing was done to ensure that all components of game, html, css and JavaScript linking correctly.
 - Friends and family members were asked to review the site and point out any bugs or issues.